Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Numerical Demonstration

-We express the solution for the reduced density elements under any $x(t)$ in the Wigner representation using the zeroth member of the hierarchical Wigner functions as $W (p,q,t)\equiv W_{\vec{0}}(p, q; t)$.
+We express the solution for reduced density elements under any $x(t)$ in the Wigner representation using the zeroth member of the hierarchical Wigner functions as $W (p,q,t)\equiv W_{\vec{0}}(p, q; t)$.
 In the classical limit $\hbar \rightarrow 0$, ${W}(q,p;t)$ corresponds to the classical distribution function.
-We use this to define the change in DL intensive work over time corresponding to power and heat flow as follows:
+We use this to define the change in DL intensive work over time, which corresponds to power and heat flow as follows:

 where the extensive variables in the Wigner representation at time $t$ are expressed as

 and